How to Get the Most Out of Your Solar System

 Optimal placement

 Even with the right placement, remember that solar production peaks in the middle of the day.
-That’s why using timers to schedule appliances (like the washing machine or dishwasher) can make a big difference in maximising self-consumption.
+That’s why using timers to schedule appliances (like the clothes dryer or dishwasher) can make a big difference in maximising self-consumption.
+This is especially true if you don't have a battery to store energy for usage after sunlight hours.

 Regular maintenance

 Solar panels are low-maintenance, but a little care goes a long way.
-To keep your system performing at its best:
+Any objects causing shading or anything blocking sunslight getting to your panels will siginificantly reduce your systems performance.
+To keep your system performing at its best we recommend:

-Clean the panels every so often to remove dust, dirt, or bird droppings.
+Clean panels every so often to remove dust, dirt, moss, fungus, or bird droppings.
+We recommend cleaning them every 2 years.

 Trim trees or bushes that may cast shade and reduce energy production.